alexsnow348/alexsnow348.github.io/talks/index.md

 * <strong><a href ="https://drive.google.com/file/d/1mLHQW-5RX5GZexJkwipNVjD4zZ-0VuKi/view?usp=sharing" target="_blank">Training ML Models Using AutoML on GCP</a></strong>

-	Most people heard of the terms AI/ML and don’t really grasp the basic idea.
+	Most people heard of the terms AI/ML and don't really grasp the basic idea.
 By using AutoML on Google Cloud, developers can build and train models with little AI/ML knowledge.
 The talk is based on GCP Cloud Vertex AI services especially using AutoML.
 The talk introduced Machine Learning general flow/pipelines and demo with “Predicting loan risk with AutoML”.

 	* Language  - <strong>Burmese</strong>
 	* Slides - <strong><a href ="https://drive.google.com/file/d/1mLHQW-5RX5GZexJkwipNVjD4zZ-0VuKi/view?usp=sharing" target="_blank">Download</a></strong>